Skip to contents

 4 Validation at basic-heading level

-The validation at the basic-heading level concerns the reliability of the CPD estimates as well as their cross-regional comparability
+The validation at the basic-heading level concerns the reliability of the CPD estimates as well as their cross-sectional comparability.

 )